The Undertaker Leaves Everything In Ring As ‘Wrestlemania 33’ Signals Last Ride

 Roman Reigns, the likely final opponent in The Undertaker’s legendary career, did not have it easy.
 He needed to utilize a steel chair, four Superman Punches, and four spears before handing The Undertaker his second Wrestlemania loss.
 At times, the former WWE champion seemed conflicted as to whether or not to finish off the most decorated Wrestlemania performer in history.

 But a devastating spear was the crescendo for Wrestlemania 33 and seemingly The Undertaker’s career.
 After Reigns cleared the ring, “The Deadman” donned his trademark trench coat and hat one last time before leaving his combat gloves, coat, and hat neatly placed in the center of the ring.
-The respect was evident as hours after the show, with a near empty Camping World Stadium, as the WWE crew left his gear untouched in the ring.
+The respect was evident as hours after the show, with a near empty Camping World Stadium, the WWE crew left his gear untouched in the ring.

 The Undertaker’s gear still laying in the middle of the ring…they’re working around it#Wrestlemania pic.twitter.com/mrc4nvAFV4